scalaz/scalaz-deriving/README.md

 When adding the `@deriving` annotation to a `sealed trait`: 1) the derivation will be repeated if there are multiple `sealed` layers (which might slow down compiles), 2) the implicit scope of the subtype's companion is not searched.

 The macro that generates the [iotaz](https://github.com/frees-io/iota) representation does not support exotic language features or renaming type parameters in GADTs.
 This will be addressed as iota becomes more mature.
-Indeed, much of the internals of `scalaz-deriving` [will be ported to iota](https://gitlab.com/fommil/scalaz-deriving/issues/47).

 Sometimes the scaladoc compiler can get confused and publishing will fail.
 We recommend that you simply disable scaladocs: nobody reads them and the source is always a better reference anyway: